CASKTH/Borehole_modelisation/README.md

 <img src="MRCTM_img.PNG"/>
 </p>

 2 - You can have acces to the "include files" which contain _data's computation_ and the _components_ declaration.
-The "function_component.jl" contain the main features, the component declaration.
+The "function_component_thermal.jl" contain the main features, the component declaration.
 So the focus have to be done on that. note : it uses the "wall_component" which is a serie of R-C-R-C-R (like a wall) and a component soil_temp which is a constant-voltage (temperature).

 <p align="center">
 <img src="radius_BHE.PNG"/>